-9.10.
-There is a wide range of housing styles throughout the parish due to the times when they were built over the past 4-500 years, and whilst it would be nice to be able to provide specific style standards for new builds this would realistically be impractical.
-Accordingly, it has been considered better to work with the Cornwall Council Guide and concentrate on fitting designs with the character of local buildings.
-This seems to be the message of comments raised through the 2015 Survey.
+8.10 There is a wide range of housing styles throughout the parish due to the times when they were built over the past 4-500 years, and whilst it would be nice to be able to provide specific style standards for new builds this would realistically be impractical.
+Accordingly, it has been considered better to work with the Cornwall Council Guide and concentrate on fitting designs with the character of local buildings, which seems to be the message of comments raised through the 2015 Survey.
+Also it is important that developments are designed to retain the character of the immediate locality, and this should include Cornish hedges, hedge banks and hedge rows, whilst creating safe and cohesive environments to avoid the opportunity for crime, disorder and anti-social behaviour.